 The University of Pittsburgh is also a charter member of KINBER, the Keystone Initiative for Network-Based Education and Research, and is actively engaged in the establishment of the Pennsylvania Research and Education Network (PennREN).

 Our Electronic Lab Notebook (ELN) service is provides students, faculty, and staff with a secure online location to store, manage, and share lab data.

 Supported by a grant from the National Science Foundation (NSF), the University has developed a ScienceDMZ network engineered specifically to support data-intensive science.
 The Science DMZ is optimized for high-performance scientific applications and the transfer of large research data sets over high-speed wide area networks.
 The Enterprise Data Transfer Node (DTN) was developed as the first service on the ScienceDMZ.
 It uses Globus Connect software to provide faculty and researchers a convenient and effective way to transfer data files to and from Pitt high-performance computing resources.

-Our Network Operations Center hosts the Center for Simulation and Modeling's high-performance computing cluster, which helps to facilitate computational-based research across the University.
-Computing Services and Systems Development has also built an Enterprise Data Transfer Node that leverages the Science DMZ to enable Pitt researchers to securely transfer large data files between the Center for Simulation and Modeling’s high-performance computing cluster and other locations, including other research computing facilities and national supercomputing facilities.
+Our Network Operations Center hosts the high-performance computing cluster for the Center for Research Computing (formerly Center for Simulation and Modeling), which helps to facilitate computational-based research across the University.
+Computing Services and Systems Development has also built an Enterprise Data Transfer Node that leverages the Science DMZ to enable Pitt researchers to securely transfer large data files between the Center for Research Computing’s high-performance computing cluster and other locations, including other research computing facilities and national supercomputing facilities.

 The University's membership in the InCommon Federation enables anyone at Pitt to use their University Computing Account username and password to access resources from the National Institutes of Health, EDUCAUSE, and other national organizations.